chrissyhroberts/ODK_TRAINING/README.md

-# ODK_TRAINING
-Training materials to support set up and use of LSHTM Open Data Kit
+## Documentation to support learning how to use LSHTM Open Data Kit